Valley Community Development Strategic Plan Executive Summary – 2016-2020

 - Expand the role of the Board in fundraising with specific goals, especially in regards to individual donor development and the 30th Anniversary activities.

-- Expand the diversity of leadership and membership/constituents of Valley CDC, and engage the Board and staff in discussions regarding power, inclusion, social and racial justice issues and the implications for Valley CDC’s policies and practices.
+- Expand the diversity of leadership and membership/constituents of Valley Community Development, and engage the Board and staff in discussions regarding power, inclusion, social and racial justice issues and the implications for Valley Community Development’s policies and practices.

-- Increase Valley CDC’s community engagement focus, with the active engagement of members, constituents and other key community stakeholders in tenant and other affordable housing issues, and engage constituents in the work of the CDC.
+- Increase Valley Community Development’s community engagement focus, with the active engagement of members, constituents and other key community stakeholders in tenant and other affordable housing issues, and engage constituents in the work of the CDC.

-- Increase Valley CDC’s budget and associated fund development by adding development staff, improving effectiveness of board development activity and addition individual donor fundraising.
+- Increase Valley Community Development’s budget and associated fund development by adding development staff, improving effectiveness of board development activity and addition individual donor fundraising.

 PROGRAMMATIC STRATEGIC DIRECTIONS

-Valley CDC will build upon its existing housing development efforts to develop affordable housing for individuals and families residing in its existing target communities of Northampton, Amherst, Easthampton and Hadley and the new target areas of Franklin County and additional communities in Hampshire County.
+Valley Community Development will build upon its existing housing development efforts to develop affordable housing for individuals and families residing in its existing target communities of Northampton, Amherst, Easthampton and Hadley and the new target areas of Franklin County and additional communities in Hampshire County.

 - Priority will be focused on affordable rental housing that serves very low and extremely low income households, and when possible, integrated into mixed income development; medium or large scale projects (greater than 15 units); and rehabilitation of existing buildings.